sandialabs/fbWecCntrl/README.md

 **NOTE: this code is not supported and users should not expect responses to issues**

-This set of MATLAB functions and scripts demonstrates a causal impedance matching approach to wave energy converter (WEC) control design.
-The methods applied in this code is detailed in the following paper, and represents a fork of code originally published on [MHK-DR](https://mhkdr.openei.org/submissions/315).
+fbWecCntrl is set of MATLAB functions and scripts demonstrating a causal impedance matching approach to wave energy converter (WEC) control design.
+The methods applied in this code are detailed in the following paper, and represents a fork of code originally published on [MHK-DR](https://mhkdr.openei.org/submissions/315).

 ```bibtex
 @Article{Coe2020a,